-Dating someone you work can create problems, as Charley Michaels and Ann Anderson learned. he was a surgeon at Kensington General Hospital in San Francisco, a good doctor but less than enthusiastic about conforming to hospital rules and regulations.
+Dating someone you work with can create problems, as Charley Michaels and Ann Anderson learned.
+He was a surgeon at Kensington General Hospital in San Francisco, a good doctor but less than enthusiastic about conforming to hospital rules and regulations.
 She was the hospital's new administrative assistant, an English lady with a commitment to keeping the hospital running efficiently.
 They were romantically involved but often at odds.
-Written by

 Lynn Redgrave left the series in 1981 in a very public dispute with Universal Television.
 The studio claimed that the dispute related to her salary, while Redgrave claimed that the studio refused to allow her to breast feed her newborn daughter in between takes on the set.
 Redgrave sued the studio, but lost when the litigation was dismissed thirteen years later.
 See more »

 A Good Transcription From the Large Screen to the Small Screen